How to Use Advisory Services to Move Clients to the Cloud

 “Getting our client onto Xero and off Sage meant we saved them two weeks per month on invoicing.
 The cloud is such a brilliant resource, and being on it gives you access to software like FUTRLI.”

 Martin’s main bugbear was the amount of time it took him to complete tasks for his clients.
 Understanding that advisory services impact on his own and his clients’ bottom line, and raised efficiency across the board, he is certainly flying the flag for Xero.
-Automation built into the software means he can charge clients for valuable services, so the people he works with are actually sending less money on their accounting, and getting a lot more out of it.
+Automation built into the software means he can charge clients for valuable services.
+This means clients are sending less money on their accounting, but getting a lot more out of it.

 Get the conversation off to a flying start